MicrosoftDocs/azure-devops-docs/docs/migrate/migration-test-run.md

 Before generating a backup of your SQL database, the Data Migration Tool requires the collection to be completely detached from Azure DevOps Server (not SQL).
 The detach process in Azure DevOps Server transfers user identity information that is stored outside of the collection database and makes it portable to move to a new TFS server or in this case, to Azure DevOps Services.

 Detaching a collection is easily done from the Azure DevOps Server Administration Console on your Azure DevOps Server instance.
-For more information, see [Move project collection, Detach the collection](/azure/devops/server/admin/move-project-collection?view=azure-devops-2022).
+For more information, see [Move project collection, Detach the collection](/azure/devops/server/admin/move-project-collection).

 ### Queue the migration

 > [!IMPORTANT]
-> Before you proceed, ensure that your collection was [detached](migration-migration.md#step-1-detach-your-collection) prior to generating a DACPAC file or uploading the collection database to a SQL Azure VM.
+> Before you proceed, ensure that your collection was [detached](#step-1-detach-your-collection) prior to generating a DACPAC file or uploading the collection database to a SQL Azure VM.
 If you don't complete this step, the migration fails.
-In the event that your migration fails, see [Troubleshoot migration and migration errors](migration-troubleshooting.md).
+In the event that your migration fails, see [Resolve migration errors](migration-troubleshooting.md).

 Start a migration by using the Data Migration Tool's **import** command.
 The migration command takes a migration specification file as input.
 It parses the file to ensure that the provided values are valid and, if successful, it queues a migration to Azure DevOps Services.
 The migration command requires an internet connection, but doesn't* require a connection to your Azure DevOps Server instance.